Learning Plan for Quick Mastery

 Binary Search Tree

-A binary search tree is a special type of binary tree characterized by "left small, right large."
-Utilize this feature to optimize the traversal process of the binary tree.
+A binary search tree is a special kind of binary tree.
+Its rule is "left child is smaller, right child is bigger".
+Use this feature to make tree traversal more efficient.

 Data Structure Design

-LRU is a classic data structure design problem and must be mastered; LFU is more challenging and can be optional.
+LRU is a classic data structure design problem that you must know.
+LFU is harder and can be learned optionally.

 Implementing a calculator is a classic data structure design problem.
-If you don't have time, you can save the final calculator code provided and use it directly in case you encounter problems related to string calculation in exams.
+If you don't have much time, you can save the calculator code at the end.
+If you get a string calculation problem in a test, you can just copy and use it.

 class Solution {